zio/zio/docs/datatypes/contextual/index.md

 - **ZIO.serviceWith**
 - **ZIO.serviceWithZIO**

-In [Module Pattern](#module-pattern), we use these accessors to write "accessor methods" for ZIO services.
+In [Service Pattern](#service-pattern), we use these accessors to write "accessor methods" for ZIO services.

 Let's look at each one in more detail: